vu-webtech-class/example_code/README.md

 for Assignment 3.
 You are advised to:
 * make a new folder for Assignment 3
 * download the file `server.js` into this folder
-* make sure you have the sqlite and express modules installed
+* make sure you have the sqlite and express modules installed:

 ```bash
 $ npm install sqlite express